 Whether you're in it for the tranquility or the photo op (we respect both motivations), your perfect minimalist piece is out there.
-From budget brands like IKEA to splurge spots like Finnish Design Shop, we've gathered the 12 best places to shop for minimalist furniture online.
+From budget brands like IKEA to splurge spots like Finnish Design Shop, we've gathered the 13 best places to shop for minimalist furniture online.

 The most obvious minimalist furniture haven is IKEA.
 Known for its incredibly low prices and delicious meatballs, the Swedish superstore was originally founded by Ingvar Kamprad in 1953 and has grown into a global retailer that sells just about every simple, streamlined piece you could want, from coffee tables and accent furniture to bed frames and dining tables.

 Co-founders Mette and Rolf Hay launched their eponymous Danish design company in 2002 with the goal of working with top designers to create high-quality products.
 Now, they offer iconic minimalist items by Børge Mogensen, Inga Sempe, Ronan and Erwan Bouroullec, and more plus funky home decor that straddles both current trends and classic minimalism, like colorblock vases, mushroom table lamps, and twisted candles.

 Detroit-based Floyd is a sustainability-focused, direct-to-consumer brand that began as a reaction to disposable furniture.
 Its first product was a leg that allowed anyone to make a table from any surface.
-Now, it offers adaptable beds, bookcases, sofas, and more that are easily assembled, engineered for longevity and functionality, and totally minimalist.
+Now, it offers modular sectionals, adaptable beds, bookcases, sofas, and more that are easily assembled, engineered for longevity and functionality, and totally minimalist.

 Before Rob Forbes founded Design Within Reach in 1998, acquiring designer furniture, like the famous Eames Lounge Chair, was a difficult feat.
 The retailer gave the public access to such pieces that simply didn't exist before, and it stocks all types of styles, including a fabulous inventory of minimalist goods, from office furniture to rugs and runners.